 (e) the absence of any impediment under section 370 or under any other provision of this Act or any other enactment, to the grant of the certificate or to the validity thereof if it were granted; and

 (f) the debts and securities in respect of which the certificate is applied for.

 (2) If the petition contains any averment which the person verifying it knows or believes to be false, or does not believe to be true, that person shall be deemed to have committed an offence under section 198 of the Indian Penal Code, 1860 (45 of 1860).

-56 [(3) Application for such a certificate may be made in respect of any debt or debts due to the deceased creditor or in respect of portions thereof.]
+(3) Application for such a certificate may be made in respect of any debt or debts due to the deceased creditor or in respect of portions thereof.

-Procedure: the applicant will file a petition before the district judge, with proper verification and court fee.
-The court after receiving the petition shall issue notice to the person to whom he thinks fit to hear and fix a day for hearing.
+The applicant will file a petition before the district judge, with proper verification and the court fee.
+The court after receiving the petition shall issue a notice to the person to whom he thinks fit to hear and fix a day for the hearing.
 On the day the court after hearing all the parties to the petition shall issue a certificate.
 If the court thinks fit, it can take a bond with one or more sureties from the certificate holder.
-The court takes the bond to protect the interest of legal heirs of deceased and to prevent the misuse of certificate.
+The court takes the bond to protect the interest of legal heirs of the deceased and to prevent the misuse of a certificate.